n8kowald/raspi-voice-actions/README.md

 # raspi-voice-actions
 I don't know if this is a good idea.
-I want to store my action.py, and action modules in GitHub for sharing and idea generation.
+I want to separate my custom code from the default aiyprojects-raspbian repo code.
+Want it in GitHub for sharing and idea generation.

 ## Custom actions for AIY Projects
 Custom actions for https://github.com/google/aiyprojects-raspbian/blob/master/src/action.py